 If you choose to venture out on your own these are your options.
 Rental vehicles with drivers are available for $50 to $175 USD per day plus fuel.
 There are affordable taxis at a negotiated price.
-The taxis stop frequently, are very crowded and usually don’t have seat belts.
+Taxis stop frequently, are very crowded and usually don’t have seat belts.

 Telecommunications in Liberia

 Alternatively, you may wish to purchase a cell phone for your visit to Liberia, as it is the best current means of communication.
-The cost would include; cell phone US$25; SIM Card US$5; and a Scratch Card US$ 5, for a total of US$35.00.
-The $5 scratch card will give the average user approx. 4 days of use.
+The cost would include; cell phone US$15; SIM Card US$5; and a Scratch Card US$5, for a total of US$25.00 plus long distance calls.
+The $5 scratch card will give the average user approx. 4 days of local use.

 Money and Acceptable Forms of Payment

 A wide variety of styles are acceptable in Liberia.
-Women and men will dress in traditional Liberian attire one day and switch to western sttire the next day.
-Liberians take great pride in their appearance and although it is a poor country, you will see some very well dressed people here.
+Women and men will dress in traditional Liberian attire one day and switch to western attire the next day.
+Liberians take great pride in their appearance and although it is a poor country, you will many well-dressed people here.
 You’ll tend to only see adults wearing shorts in very casual settings.
-Liberia is a hot and humid country with the average daily high being about 34 degrees in the dry season with about 85% humidity.
+Liberia is a hot and humid country with an average daily high being about 34 degrees in the dry season with about 85% humidity.
 Keep this in mind when packing.
 Out compound and office is a casual dress environment.

-Foreign men seem to be able to get away with wearing shorts and although locals may consider this undignified.
-We recommend light weight pants and shorts and we will let you know when its appropriate to wear shorts or pants.
-Bring at least nice pair of slacks and a button up shirt as if attend an event, you will be in the company of very well dressed local people.
+As for men, foreigners seem to be able to get away with wearing shorts, although locals may consider this undignified.
+We recommend lightweight pants and shorts and we will let you know when it’s appropriate to wear shorts or pants.
+Bring at least one nice pair of pants and a button up shirt in case we need to attend an event.

 This is a difficult subject to explain in a few paragraphs.
 Basically, expect things to be different from home and be prepared to roll with the new experiences.
 The following are a few things we want to mention.